mirror/dd-wrt/src/router/python/Doc/library/multiprocessing.rst

       Return whether the call completed without raising an exception.
 Will raise :exc:`ValueError` if the result is not ready.

+      .. versionchanged:: 3.7
+         If the result is not ready, :exc:`ValueError` is raised instead of :exc:`AssertionError`.

 The following example demonstrates the use of a pool::